jpjpjp2020org/yapitap/README.md

 - "Black box" and "API as the central truth", so the client that consumes the API handles displaying the info, but requires as little calculations and conditional decisions as possible.
 - Focusing on problem at hand, but keeping in mind that API might be expanded into handling other different tasks.
 - Developing specific endpoints and not trying to abstract different Youtube link processing under one unified process, which would make consuming the API by various clients more complex.
-- Focusing on te API getting as much useful info on 1st request from youtube API and sending this back for the client to pass on to db for storing - which hopefully will reduce the need or any newAPI calls to euie the API to consume the youtube API again.
+- Focusing on the API getting as much useful info on 1st request from youtube API and sending this back for the client to pass on to db for storing - which hopefully will reduce the need or any newAPI calls to euie the API to consume the youtube API again.
+- initial setup return will work with timestamped links too, but always returns the clean "normalized link".

 ### TODO: